John de Wolf

-Johannes Hildebrand de Wolf (born 10 December 1962) is a Dutch former professional footballer, who played as a defender.
-He earned six caps for the Dutch national team, scoring two goals.
+Johannes Hildebrand de Wolf (born 10 December 1962) is a Dutch former professional footballer who played as a defender.
+He earned six caps for the Netherlands national team, scoring two goals.

 Career

 Club

 De Wolf was born in Schiedam.
 He began his professional career with Sparta Rotterdam, making his senior debut in 1983.
-After two seasons in the team, he departed for FC Groningen where he continued to impress and won a call-up to the Dutch national team in 1987.
+After two seasons in the team, he departed for Groningen where he continued to impress and won a call-up to the Netherlands national team in 1987.

 The defender moved on to Feyenoord in 1989 and after a season outside their first team, he settled into the side and won the Dutch league championship in 1992–93 with the club.
 During a stay of four full seasons he also won three Dutch Cups, a Johan Cruyff Shield and made it to the 91–92 Cup Winners' Cup semi-final, which they lost on away goals against Monaco.

 He left for English First Division (second tier) side Wolverhampton Wanderers in December 1994 for £600,000.
 He was swiftly made captain of the side by manager Graham Taylor, and helped them reach the FA Cup quarter-finals, as well as remarkably scoring a hat-trick from centre-back in one game against Port Vale.
 However, he soon suffered a knee injury that ruled him out of the promotion run-in, where the team would ultimately lose to Bolton in the play-offs.

 The following season, however, he missed most games as Wolves finished a lowly 20th in the final table.
 The Dutchman fell out with new manager Mark McGhee who attempted to select him for the reserve side, only for De Wolf to speak out and claim that he should not be fielded in the reserves as he was an experienced player who had not been injured.
 He left the club soon afterwards and returned to his homeland with VVV-Venlo of the second division.

 After a solitary season back in his native land with VVV, he once again moved abroad, joining Israeli side Hapoel Ashkelon in 1997.
 He failed to adapt though and made only three appearances – scoring an own goal in his final game – before quickly returning to Dutch football with Helmond Sport in the second flight.
 He had a strained personal relationship with the club, though, and both parties agreed to terminate his contract during his second season.
 De Wolf instead ended the campaign with a short spell as player-manager of amateur side Zwart-Wit '28.